Clarksville High School (Clarksville, Texas)

 Clarksville High School is a public high school located in Clarksville, Texas, United States.
 It is part of the Clarksville Independent School District located in central Red River County and classified as a 2A school by the University Interscholastic League (UIL).
 In 2013, the school was rated "Met Standard" by the Texas Education Agency.

-Accountability Rating
+Accountability rating

 In past years, the campus had fallen victim to lower and lower test scores on the state-mandated TAKS Test.
 The District was determined to turn things around.
 After much hard work from educators and students, the Clarksville High School went from being an unacceptable campus to a "Recognized Campus" in 2009-2010.

 Activities

 The Clarksville Tigers compete in the following activities:

 Cross Country, Volleyball, Football, Basketball, Powerlifting, Track.

-The Clarksville Tigers Basketball Team captured the State Championship March 2012.
-That same year the boys track team won the state title in the 4x100 meter relay.
-The Clarksville Tigers Football team were Regional Quarter Finalists in 2011.
-The football team made school history in November 2010 by advancing to the regional playoffs.

-The Lady Tigers Basketball Team were Regional Quarter Finalists in 2011.

-The CHS Tiger Band placed 4th in the Texas STATE Marching Championship in 2011.

-The band also placed 1st in the Texas STATE Marching Championship on November 7, 2017, making them the 2017 2a State Marching Champion.